iamdefender/sorokin/README.md

 - **corpse_bigrams**: Harvested word pairs from successful reassemblies, with frequency tracking
 - **autopsy_metrics**: Resonance scores (phonetic diversity, structural echo, mutation depth) for each autopsy

-The database grows over time, becoming a self-improving lexical graveyard.
-Each run is recorded.
-Patterns accumulate.
-Nothing is forgotten.
-In bootstrap mode, the morgue learns through resonance, and even this README feeds 'sorokin' with b-grams and grammar.
+The SQlite-morgue becomes a self-improving lexical graveyard. and learns through resonance, and even this README feeds 'sorokin' with b-grams and grammar.

 ### Resonant Interface Audit (Architect's Notebook)